Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ![CSS Validator](/assets/images/css-validation.png)

 I also used Jigsaw for my HTML, which picked up 3 warnings that mainly focussed on empty headers.
 However, the indicated points in the code are filled by JavaScript and are not empty in the deployed site, so I have not actioned these warnings.
-There were 9 errors.
-However, that could not be ignored and is directly related to DIV closing tags.
+There were 9 errors, however, that could not be ignored and were directly related to DIV closing tags.
 I rectified these and ran the tests again with no errors being returned.

 For my JavaScript validation, I used JsHint.
 The first test showed 66 errors of varying nature.
 Of these, 5 of them needed to be fixed, while 61 were warnings showing that I have used methods only available in later versions.
 I corrected the 5 errors and ran the code again.
 It passed all tests.